Saturday, December 27, 2025

 The INT/LT Composite indicator (outlook 3 to 6+ months) has three separate components.
 Starting Aug 26, 2023 SPX options are removed due to extreme 0DTE volume distortions.
 New weights are ETF put-call indicator (30%), SPX 2X ETF INT ratio (40%), and 3rd a volatility indicator (30%) which combines the options volatility spread of the ST SPX (VIX) to the ST VIX (VVIX) with the UVXY $ volume.

 Update Alt, INT view.
-Bearish sentiment remains unchanged above a weak Sell.
+Bearish sentiment continued to decline below neutral.

 Update.
-Bearish sentiment fell just below a weak Buy.
+Bearish sentiment rose above neutral to near a weak Buy.

-The ST VIX calls and SPXADP indicator bearish sentiment rose early in the week then fell back to neutral.
+The ST VIX calls and SPXADP indicator bearish sentiment rose from a weak Sell to neutral.

 Update EMA.
-Bearish sentiment remains near a weak Sell.
+Bearish sentiment rose from near a strong Sell to a weak Sell.

-FOMO calls.
-Bearish sentiment moved closer to neutral.
-Bonds (TNX)Bearish sentiment fell to a low extreme and rates look poised to move higher.
+Update FOMO-calls.
+Bearish sentiment rose from a strong Sell back toward neutral, note the Feb top was neutral.
+Bonds (TNX)Bearish sentiment remains at low extremes.
+Rates dropped initally after the Fed cut but rose to unchanged by EOW, so much for cutting rates to help housing.
 For the INT outlook, the gold miners (HUI) bearish sentiment is presented in a new format using the data mining software to add the inverse TNX rate to the ETF ratio.

 II.
 Dumb Money/Smart Money Indicators